-In my opinion, this is the first story in which each member of the Black Bat's entourage was given his/her moment to shine.
-Silk had applied his disguise skills in previous books, and Butch had knocked plenty of heads together by this point, but their contributions were expanded beyond their respective "gimmick" in this one.
+In my opinion, this is the first story in which each member of the Black Bat's entourage is given his/her moment to shine.
+Silk had applied his disguise skills in previous books, and Butch had knocked plenty of heads together by this point, but their contributions were expanded beyond their respective "gimmick" in this story.

-Most interestingly, Carol Baldwin was more physical and resourceful than she'd been in previous stories (this was the Black Bat's fifth published adventure).
-The initial focus, when she first appears in a story, is usually on her looks.
-A chapter or two in which she shows intelligence and toughness were quite welcomed.
+Most interestingly, Carol Baldwin was more physical and resourceful than she'd been in previous issues of Black Book Detective (this was the Black Bat's fifth published adventure).
+The initial focus, when she first appears in a story, is usually on her beatury.
+A chapter or two in which she displays intelligence, resourcefulness and toughness were quite welcomed.

 Not that the Black Bat takes a backseat to any of them.
 There's just a more even balance.
 Combine that balance with quality involvement by McGrath's and a solid murder mystery and you have a story that anyone, including those reading a Black Bat tale for the first time, can enjoy.